rzhu1999/2K-KG/README.md

     Warning: if run first time, need to `npm dedupe` when saw error _"Error: Cannot use GraphQLSchema "[object GraphQLSchema]" from another module or realm."_ then `node demo.js` again.

-## To set up Apache Jena Fuseki (Sparql Query Engine)
+## To visit Graphql Query Engine

-`./apache-jena-fuseki-4.6.1/fuseki-server --file=./data.nt --localhost /ds `
+simply add /graphql at the end of your local server address

 ### Deployment